• Skip to primary navigation

 4. PRIMEWELD 50A Air Inverter Plasma Cutter – Best Value for Money

 The Primeweld 50A Plasma cutter is one of the lowest-priced plasma cutters on the market.
 However, do not like this put you off.
-It is easily one of the best deals available right now.PRIMEWELD Premium & Rugged 50A Air Inverter Plasma Cutter After using it, you will wonder why it doesn’t command a higher price.

 The PrimeWeld 50A is an inverter-based plasma cutter.
 This factor is probably why it is lightweight and super-portable.
 You can carry this plasma cutter from site to site with enormous ease.

 Despite the small size, it still delivers excellent and powerful performance.
 It can easily cut metal surfaces up to ½” thickness.
 The cuts are clean and precise.
-There are different types of metal surfaces it can cut.
-These include stainless steel, alloys, copper, Aluminum, and several other metallic surfaces.

 As a dual-voltage unit, it can work with different power outlets.
 Specifically, it runs off 110V and 220V outputs.
 The MOSFET transistors produce high energy yield to help it cut thick metal easily.
 Considering the price it comes at, it is an impressive piece of technology.